giantswarm/docs/src/content/support/p1-process/index.md

 ## Separation of Responsibilities

-It’s important to make sure that everybody involved in an incident knows their role, what is expected from them and that it doesn’t conflict with others' responsibilities.
+It’s important to make sure that everybody involved in an incident knows their role, what is expected from them, and that it doesn’t conflict with others' responsibilities.
 Somewhat counterintuitively, a clear separation of responsibilities allows individuals more autonomy, as they do not need to ask all the time and coordinate actions.

 ### Roles